alexpdev/torrentfile/README.md

   -o <path>, --out <path>                    output path for created .torrent file

   -a <url> [<url> ...], --announce <url> [<url> ...]
-                                             One or more announce urls for Bittorrent tracker
+                                             One or more tracker announce url's.

   --meta-version <int>                       .torrent file version.
                                              Options = 1, 2 or 3.